 One big advantage UK IBDP students have is that their results come out long before A level results so they have plenty of time to plan their next steps.

 It is not unusual for UK universities to accept students who have only just missed their offer by one or two points.
-Universities realize that missing by one IBDP point is not the same as missing by one A level grade.
-If you are in this situation you should certainly phone or email the university applications office to let them know that you are still interested in being considered by them.
+Universities realise that missing by one IBDP point is not the same as missing by one A level grade.
+If you are in this situation, you should certainly phone or email the university applications office to let them know that you are still interested in being considered by them.

-It may be possible that your school’s careers advisor, your tutor or the IBDP Coordinator could also email offering their support.
+It may be possible that your school’s Careers Advisor, your tutor or the IBDP Coordinator could also email offering their support.

 If your chosen universities reply to say they cannot offer you a place then there are still things you can do.
 There may be courses with places still available that appeal to you.
 To find out, conduct a course search on the UCAS website and this will show up any courses with vacancies (a ‘c’ indicates the course is closed to new applicants).
 This list is updated every two days.
-If you see one that you like and which fits the profile of your results, call the university and see if they will offer you a place.
+If you see one that you like and which fits the profile of your results, phone the university to see if they will offer you a place.

 Passing on your results

-If you are successful with an application to a new university and if this university needs confirmation of your IBDP results from the IB then you need to request this yourself (it will not be possible for your coordinator to do it for you once the results have come out).
+If you are successful with an application to a new university and if this university needs confirmation of your IBDP results from the IB then you need to request this yourself (it will not be possible for your IBDP Coordinator to do it for you once the results have come out).
 You can find the necessary transcripts request forms here.

 The IB will charge a fee for this service.

-Before you decide whether or not to have a paper re-marked you will need to find out how close you were to an upper boundary.
+Before you decide whether or not to have a paper re-marked, you will need to find out how close you were to an upper boundary.
 The component marks are issued to the schools on the 6th July.

-As a very rough rule of thumb we have found that if you are within 1% of an upper boundary your chances of moving up a grade are about 40%.
+As a very rough rule of thumb, we have found that if you are within 1% of an upper boundary your chances of moving up a grade are about 40%.
 If you are 2% below, it is 30%, for 3% it is 20% and 4% only a 10% chance.
-These figures will depend of course on the subject.
+These figures will depend, of course, on the subject.
 Mathematics, for example, is less subjective in the way it is marked and so there is likely to be less variation.
-Do note that in all cases the most likely result is for there to be no change.
+Do note that in all cases, the most likely result is for there to be no change.

-Of course do not apply for a re-mark if you are closer to a lower boundary than an upper one.
+Of course, do not apply for a re-mark if you are closer to a lower boundary than an upper one.
 Grades can go down as well as up.

-When you apply for a re-mark the IB will only re-mark externally marked work (all exams, ToK essays, Extended Essays, World Literature Essays etc. If you do apply for a re-mark all externally marked papers are looked at again, you cannot request a remark of a single paper.
+When you apply for a re-mark, the IB will only re-mark externally marked work (all exams, ToK essays, Extended Essays, World Literature Essays etc).
+If you do apply for a re-mark, all externally marked papers are looked at again, you cannot request a remark of a single paper.

 Internally marked coursework is not re-marked on an individual basis.
-Your school though can ask for the whole moderation sample to be re-marked, but only if the moderation process has reduced the average mark by more than 20%.
+Your school can ask for the whole moderation sample to be re-marked, but only if the moderation process has reduced the average mark by more than 20%.

 There is a cost for re-marking; the IB can confirm what these costs are, however, it is likely to be £65 per candidate/subject/level.
 If your grade changes, the IB will not charge you for the re-mark.